 Non-Dairy Alternatives

-- Coconut milk: rich but foam doesn’t hold well
+Coconut milk: rich flavor, but foam can fade quickly.

 Common Mistakes and How to Avoid Them